 - indoor grow lights (like the DIY grow light system we recommend), or

 - real sunlight with cold protection.

 Artificial lighting (grow lights) is an ideal choice if you have the indoor space.
 If your indoor space is at a premium but you want to start garden seedlings to get a jump start on the growing season, cold frames are your best bet.

 Thankfully, cold frames are also easy and inexpensive to build!

 A cold frame is exactly what it sounds like: a transparent outdoor frame that protects plants from cold weather while still letting sunlight in.

-In case you aren’t familiar with them, a cold frame is exactly what it sounds like: a frame of some sort that protects plants from cold weather.
-It also lets the sunlight in so the plants can continue to grow.
-In most regions, a cold frame can be used effectively to grow winter seedlings and crops, though if you live in a climate zone below USDA zone 6, you may need a more fortified version than the one I use (here’s a good example on Mother Earth News).
+This means your plants get natural sunlight and extra warmth.
+In most regions, a cold frame can be used effectively to grow winter seedlings and crops, though if you live in a climate zone below USDA Zone 6, you may need a more fortified version than the one I use in my garden.

-Also, if you don’t feel like making your own cold frame, here’s a really good Austrian/German-designed cold frame you can get from Amazon.
+Also, if you don’t feel like making your own cold frame, you can order a really good Austrian/German-designed cold frame via Amazon.
 It’s double sided (more space), made of durable materials, lets in light from all angles, and you probably couldn’t make it more affordably if you were to buy all the pieces/parts yourself.

 We used recycled windows for our cold frame.
 Some of them came from a friend’s farm, some of them came from my husband’s coworker, and some of them came from our local Habitat for Humanity store.